dgryski/go-perfbook/performance.md

 Good performance work requires knowledge at many different levels, from system design, networking, hardware (CPU, caches, storage), algorithms, tuning, and debugging.
-With limited time and resources, consider which level will give the most improvement: it won't always be algorithm or program tuning.
+With limited time and resources, consider which level will give the most improvement: it won't always be an algorithm or program tuning.

 In general, optimizations should proceed from top to bottom.
 Optimizations at